tux4kids/tuxmath/doc/README.txt

 --------------------------
   In some cases, the user's log-in name is not very informative: an example is when schools use a single username "student" for all students in the school.
-It is possible to set up Tuxmath so that it asks students to "log in" (without any password) when they first start the game.
+It is possible to set up TuxMath so that it asks students to "log in" (without any password) when they first start the game.
 This will insure that all gold stars, options, and game summary files will be stored in a location specific to each